jfalcou/eve/doc/page05_advanced_dev.md

 EVE Development {#eve-dev}
 ===============

-This sections explains some common practices and tools used to work within **EVE** source.
+This section explains some common practices and tools used to work within **EVE** source.
 This is mostly reserved to advanced users that want to contribute to **EVE** by fixing bugs or adding features.